An orphan at 14, this man is now second oldest veteran in Six Nations, Ont., and has 2 families | CBC News

 While he has still had a daughter and stepchildren to lean on, he also has a whole other family by his side — his military family, made up of dozens of friends he made while serving Canada.

-"So when my wife died I had more phone calls from the east coast, you know, consoling and just talking to me," Issacs said.
+"So when my wife died I had more phone calls from the east coast, you know, consoling and just talking to me," Isaacs said.

 "The military family was one family that, it doesn't matter where you are or what you do, they're there for you.
 They may be 900 miles away, but if they can be beside you, they would be there."